walkingriver/scout-law/ch03-helpful.md

 Alice took Mark aside for a one-on-one meeting.
 Instead of pointing out his shortcomings, she asked him about the challenges he was facing.
 The conversation helped her understand that Mark was overwhelmed by the complexities of the project and was hesitant to seek help, fearing he would look incompetent.

-Recognizing the issue, Alice decided to pair Mark with Sarah, a senior developer known for her patience and teaching ability.
+Recognizing the issue, Alice decided to pair Mark with Sarah, who was well known for her patience and teaching ability.
 She also arranged for him to attend specialized training sessions to boost his skills.
 But Alice didn't stop there; she instituted a weekly "knowledge-sharing" meeting where team members could discuss challenges and solutions openly, turning individual problems into collective learning opportunities.

 The change wasn't instantaneous, but it was noticeable.
 Mark began to improve, bolstered by Sarah's mentorship and the team's collective insights.
 But something even more remarkable happened: the team as a whole started to gel better.
 The knowledge-sharing meetings became a hit, giving everyone a forum to offer and receive help.
 It created a cycle of helpfulness that rippled through the entire team.

-After a few weeks, not only did they meet their deadline, but the app also had features that exceeded the original specifications.
+After a few weeks, not only did they meet their first milestone, but they were able to add features that exceeded the original goal.
 Mark quickly grew into a confident and competent developer, and Sarah discovered a passion for mentorship she never knew she had.

 The team celebrated their success, but Alice knew that the project's triumph was more than just coding skills and project management.
 It was a testament to the transformative power of being helpful.